alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-02-activity-transitions.md

 ### The Transition Framework

 Activity Transitions are built on top of a relatively new feature in Android called _transitions_.
-Introduced in KitKat, the Transition framework provides a convenient, easy-to-use API for animating between different UI states in Android applications.
+Introduced in KitKat, the transition framework provides a convenient, easy-to-use API for animating between UI states in Android applications.
 The framework is built around two key entities: _scenes_ and _transitions_.
-A scene defines a given state of an application's UI, whereas a transition defines the animated change from one scene to another. **TODO: explain the concept of "target views" as well?**
+A scene defines a given state of an application's UI, whereas a transition defines the animated change from one scene to another.

-When a scene change occurs, a `Transition` has three main responsibilities: (1) capturing the start and end state of each target view in the scene, (2) analyzing the differences in each target view's start and end state, and (3) creating an `Animator` based on those differences that will choreograph an animation between the two scenes.
-These responsibilities are best understood by example.
-Let's walk through what happens when a scene change occurs using a simple [`Fade`][Fade] transition:
+When a scene change occurs, a `Transition` has three main responsibilities: (1) capturing the start and end state of each view in the scene and (2) creating an `Animator` based on the differences that will perform an animation between the two scenes.
+Consider as an example the steps involved in running a typical `Fade` transition:

 1. The framework calls `Fade#captureStartValues(TransitionValues)` for each target `view` in the scene.
 The `Fade` transition implements this method by calling `view.getVisibility()` and recording its value in the `TransitionValues` object passed as an argument.
 2. The developer modifies the visibility of one or more target views to match the desired visibility in the end scene.
 3. On the next display frame, the framework calls `Fade#captureEndValues(TransitionValues)` for each target view in the scene.
 The `Fade` transition implements this method by calling `view.getVisibility()` and recording its value in the `TransitionValues` object passed as an argument.
-4. The framework calls `Fade#createAnimator(ViewGroup, TransitionValues, TransitionValues))`.
+4. The framework calls `Fade#createAnimator(ViewGroup, TransitionValues, TransitionValues)`.
 The `Fade` transition implements this method by creating an `ObjectAnimator` for each target view in the scene that either fades the view in or out.
 After iterating over all of the views, the resulting `ObjectAnimator`s are added to a `TransitionSet` which is finally returned to the framework.
 5. The framework runs the `Animator` returned in step 4, causing all of the target views to gradually fade either in or out.

 **TODO: in the fade example above, make the scenario more concrete... describe the start/end scenes and maybe even add a video so there isn't any confusion**